 Sanofi-aventis.
-In 1999, sanofi-aventis began testing the DNA delivery of a gene encoding fibroblast growth factor 1, or FGF-1, an angiogenic growth factor, in patients with PAD.
+In 1999, sanofi-aventis began testing the DNA delivery of a gene encoding fibroblast growth factor 1, or FGF-1, an angiogenic growth factor, in patients with CLI.
 In 2000, sanofi-aventis licensed the rights to our core DNA delivery technology for cardiovascular applications using FGF-1.
-Published interim results from an open-label Phase 1 clinical trial indicated that the FGF-1 plasmid-based therapeutic was well-tolerated, with no serious adverse events related to the treatment.
-Interim results reported in this same publication demonstrated reduction in pain and evidence of newly visible blood vessels three months after treatment.

-Sanofi-aventis conducted a double-blind, placebo-controlled Phase 2 trial of its FGF-1 plasmid-based therapeutic in the United States and Europe.
+Sanofi-aventis conducted a double-blind, placebo-controlled Phase 2 trial of its FGF-1 plasmid-based therapeutic, or NV1FGF, in the United States and Europe.
 In March 2006, sanofi-aventis released encouraging data from the Phase 2 trial demonstrating improvement in amputation-free survival in patients with CLI.
-In 2007, sanofi-aventis announced that it had begun a 500 patient Phase 3 study of the FGF-1 plasmid-based therapeutic.
-The trial is designed to be conducted in patients with CLI, with combined trial endpoints of major amputation or death.
-Assuming the Phase 3 trial proceeds as planned, sanofi-aventis projects submission for regulatory approval of the therapeutic in 2010.
+In 2007, sanofi-aventis announced that it had begun a 500 patient global Phase 3 study of NV1FGF.
+The trial was conducted in patients with CLI, with combined trial endpoints of major amputation or death.
+In September 2010, sanofi-aventis announced that NV1FGF did not meet the primary endpoint in the global Phase 3 trial and that it is evaluating all options with respect to NV1FGF development in light of the Phase 3 clinical trial results.